BitcoinDesign/Guide/guide/payments/receive.md

-   alt-text = "Screen showing how receiver is able to share a bitcoin address as soon as they enter the request flow" width = 250 height = 541 layout = "float-right-desktop"
+   alt-text = "Screen showing how receiver is able to share a bitcoin address as soon as they enter the request flow" width = 250 height = 541 layout = "background -shadow"
 %}

 </div>

+{% include tip/tip.html %}
-There are multiple types of addresses.
+There are several types of addresses.
 Sharing one that is incompatible with the sender's wallet application can prevent a successful payment.
-Read more about addresses such [address compatibility]({{ '/guide/glossary/#address-compatibility' | relative_url }}) issues in the glossary.
+Read more about [address compatibility]({{ '/guide/glossary/#address-compatibility' | relative_url }}) issues in the glossary.

----
+{% include tip/close.html %}

+## Inputting additional payment details

-Many Bitcoin wallet applications focus on providing minimalized interfaces for requesting payments.
-This is convenient in the short-term as it can facilitate fast and easy payments but may not be in the user’s best interest longer-term.
+Many Bitcoin wallet applications provide only this most basic interface with an address for requesting payments.
+This is convenient in the short-term as it is fast and simple, but may not be in the user’s best interest longer-term.
 Lists of transactions without information about who they are from and their purpose make it hard to manage personal finances and future transaction privacy.

 <div class="image-slide-gallery">